Jcma14/Jcma14/README.md

 ## 📓 Learning Log

-My public learning log is where I document everything I study — from QA fundamentals to cybersecurity labs, networking concepts, and hands-on tool usage.
+My public learning log is where I document everything I study, from QA fundamentals to cybersecurity labs, networking concepts, and hands-on tool usage.
 It’s a live record of how I learn, not just what I’ve learned.

 → **[Jcma14/My-learning-log](https://github.com/Jcma14/My-learning-log)**

-Topics covered so far: KQL · Threat Hunting · KC7 CyLab · picoCTF · SSH · Kali Linux · QA Fundamentals · API Testing · Python Automation
+Topics covered so far: KQL · Threat Hunting · KC7 · CyLab/picoCTF · SSH · Kali Linux · QA Fundamentals · API Testing · Python Automation

 -----

 ## What Makes Me Different

-**QA background in a security context.** I approach systems the way a tester does — looking for edge cases, documenting findings precisely, and thinking adversarially.
-That mindset translates directly into security work.
+My background is in QA, Finance, and Logistics , not a traditional path into cybersecurity, but it gave me habits that carry over: testing assumptions, documenting clearly, and paying attention to detail.

-**I build to understand.** I don’t just follow tutorials.
-I run a home lab (Kali VM, SSH, custom MCP tooling), write structured notes in Obsidian, and push everything to a public log.
-Curiosity is how I operate.
+I learn by doing.
+Right now that means running a home lab with a Kali Linux VM, working through platforms like KC7 and picoCTF, and keeping a public learning log of everything I pick up along the way.

-**Analytical foundation.** Years in Finance and Logistics mean I’m comfortable with data, detail, and working within structured processes — skills that matter in security operations and incident response.
+I’m early in this transition and I know it.
+That’s exactly why I keep things documented and visible so my progress speaks for itself.

 -----